 Some Japanese forget their birthplace and miso soup.

-It's been 16 years since I left home.
+It has been 16 years since I left home.

 I dreamed of miso soup and every time I remembered it,